Daily Driver Maintenance

 Your owner's manual provides a routine maintenance schedule based on engine mileage.
 This will always include inspection of your coolant hoses and drive belts, and suggesting recommended intervals for replacement.
 Always check your battery and make sure the terminals are clean and tight.

-At a minimum, check your under-hood fluids.
+At a minimum, check your under-hood fluids every other month.
 Many summers ago, my air conditioning stopped blowing cold.
 Fearing the worst (Freon leak) I started with the basics and checked my coolant level (note: always check when the motor is cool).
 Turns out my truck's radiator was low by about a gallon of coolant.
 I filled it to the top, and once again my A/C was blowing cold.